mamonu/boldbestpractice/docs/1_adhocscripts.md

 An analyst can work in an exploratory mode, investigating processes and building familiarity with the problem domain.
 Usually work in this step is comprised of single file/ page programs that are in one file also known as `scripts`

+!!! info
-- [x] the focus on this step should be on learning and reducing uncertainties.
+    the focus on this step should be on learning and reducing uncertainties.
     Its an important first step on learning how to automate processes via programming and not doing things by hand / manually.

 Just be aware that there are better ways of organising this adhoc code.
-In this document hopefully we can signpost some of them
+In this document hopefully we can signpost some of them.